 Support the community in the development of new virtualised applications (VMs, containers) for new use cases.

-The setup of the ELIXIR Compute Platform is ongoing.
+The setup of the ELIXIR Computing Platform is ongoing.
 The first cloud site (OpenStack site from EBI) is expected to become certified in the EGI cloud federation during Q1 2016 – reaching a baseline implementation of point #1 above.
 The PhenoMeNal project is working on its ‘reference architecture’, based on cloud computing environments and microservices.

 PhenoMeNal will organise a workshop at the end of Feb (29/2-02/03) where the microservice architecture will be presented and discussed with external infrastructure providers.
 EGI and ELIXIR are invited to the event and will analyse further the integration/compatibility of the EGI – ELIXIR – PhenoMeNal architectures.
 The need for expanding support of orchestrators (e.g. Terraform, Ansible) and containers (Docker) are expected to come up as technical requirements for the EGI – ECP developments.